EllinikosKafes/Network-Stuff/README.md

 ## arp_spoof

-Arp spoof is a simple python script that allows you to 'trick' the victim into thinking that you are the router , giving him (the victim) your own MAC and also 'tricking' the router into thinking that you are in fact the victim.
+Arp spoof is a simple python script that allows you to 'trick' the victim into thinking that you are the router , giving him (the victim) your own MAC and also 'tricking' the router into thinking that you are in fact the victim .
 This attack is also known as MITM (man-in-the-middle) attack , because we place ourselves in the middle of a communication.
-Although this tool is not harmful overall , please do not use it to spy or steal data from other users .
+Although this tool is not harmful overall , please do not use it to spy or steal data from other hosts .

 <br>